 Financing or Leasing a Car

-Be sure your current coverage includes the collision and comprehensive coverage required for your loan or lease.
+Be sure your current insurance includes the collision coverage and comprehensive coverage required for your loan or lease.

 How Do I Get Proof Of Insurance Before Buying A Car?